 Homeowners should try fixing plumbing issues on their own, whether these issues are small or large.
 Ignoring a problem such as the clogged drain means risking a major leak somewhere in your pipework.
-These can lead to extensive structural damages, and to even more expensive repairs.
+These can lead to extensive structural damages, and even more expensive repairs.

 Even though all stores sell chemical cleaners, remember that these can take a toll on your plumbing system.
 Using them too often causes wear and tear, and sometimes even leaks.

 Professional plumbing services are the best solution, but you also may want to try to solve the problem on your own.
 In this article, we’ll show you a few DIY home remedies that could fix your issue without breaking the bank.

 Be Careful When Throwing Things into the Sink

 The best way of avoiding clogged drains is to think before throwing things into the sink.

 In the kitchen, avoid throwing things like potato skins, coffee grounds, eggshells, and cooking oil.
 In the bathroom, avoid flushing out hair, as it can easily cause a drain blockage.
 Paint thinner is particularly notorious in this regard – do not dump it down your drains.

 Make sure to always use a drain gate cover.
 Although simple, these items can prevent a lot of blockages.

-Go to your local store and get all the essential materials you’ll need to properly protect your drains, such as filters and screens.
+Go to your local store and get all the essential stuff you’ll need to properly protect your drains, such as filters and screens.
 Regular cleaning is just as important – smaller clogs are easier to take care of than the more serious ones.